 Teaching assistants: role and responsibilities

-Understand the regulations around teaching assistant (TA) roles and responsibilities, including ‘specified work’, and learn about deploying TAs effectively using research from the DfE.
+Understand the regulations around teaching assistant (TA) roles and responsibilities, including 'specified work'.
+Learn about deploying TAs effectively and download our model job description and person specification for a TA, to adapt to your school's needs.

 School types: All · School phases: All